Robert W. Service: Yukon period

 Whitehorse was a frontier town, less than ten years old.
 Located on the Yukon River at the White Horse Rapids, it had begun in 1897 as a campground for prospectors on their way to Dawson City to join the Klondike Gold Rush.
-The railroad that Service rode in on, the White Pass and Yukon Route, had reached Whitehorse only in 1900.
+The railway that Service rode in on, the White Pass and Yukon Route, had reached Whitehorse only in 1900.

 Settling in, "Service dreamed and listened to the stories of the great gold rush."
 He also "took part in the extremely active Whitehorse social life.
 As was popular at the time he recited at concerts – things such as 'Casey at the Bat' and 'Gunga Din', but they were getting stale."

 One day (Service later wrote), while pondering what to recite at an upcoming church concert he met E. J. "Stroller" White, editor of the Whitehorse Star.
 White suggested: "Why don’t you write a poem for it?
 Give us something about our own bit of earth.
 We sure would appreciate it.
 There’s a rich paystreak waiting for someone to work.
 Why don’t you go in and stake it?"

 Returning from a walk one Saturday night, Service heard the sounds of revelry from a saloon, and the phrase "A bunch of the boys were whooping it up" popped into his head.
 Inspired, he ran to the bank to write it down (almost being shot as a burglar), and by the next morning "The Shooting of Dan McGrew" was complete.